frctl/fractal.build/docs/guide/06-docs/02-configuration.md

 ### context

-Context data to be made available to (and merged into) child pages in the collection.
+Context data to be made available to (and merged into) all child pages within the collection.

 ```yaml
 context: